Delt4Nin3/laravel-database-trigger/README.md

 ## Changelog

-Please see [CHANGELOG](https://github.com/DariusIII/laravel-database-trigger/blob/master/CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](https://github.com/Delt4Nin3/laravel-database-trigger/blob/master/CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

-Please see [CONTRIBUTING](https://github.com/DariusIII/laravel-database-trigger/blob/master/CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](https://github.com/Delt4Nin3/laravel-database-trigger/blob/master/CONTRIBUTING.md) for details.

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to Ntim Yeboah at ntimobedyeboah@gmail.com.
+If you discover a security vulnerability within this package, please send an e-mail to Alexander Anding at alexander.anding@gmail.com.
 All security vulnerabilities will be promptly addressed.

 ## License